Niklas Luhmann: Luhmann's reception

 Luhmann's systems theory is not without its critics; his definitions of "autopoietic" and "social system" differ from others.

 At the same time, his theory is being applied worldwide by sociologists and other scholars.
 It is often used in analyses dealing with corporate social responsibility, organisational legitimacy, governance structures as well as with sociology of law, and of course general sociology.
-His systems theory has also been used to study media discourse of various energy technologies throughout the US, including smart grids, carbon capture and storage, and wind energy.
+His systems theory has also been used to study media discourse of various energy technologies throughout the US, including smart grids, carbon capture and storage, and wind energy, but also to highlight how diplomacy differs from politics as these two may pose two distinct systems with distinct functions and distinct media (peace and power, respectively).

 His approach has attracted criticism from those who argue that Luhmann has at no point demonstrated the operational closure of social systems, or in fact that autopoietic social systems actually exist.
 He has instead taken this as a premise or presupposition, resulting in the logical need to exclude humans from social systems, which prevents the social systems view from accounting for the individual behavior, action, motives, or indeed existence of any individual person.

 Note-taking system (Zettelkasten)

 Luhmann was famous for his extensive use of the "slip box" or Zettelkasten note-taking method.
-He built up a zettelkasten of some 90,000 index cards for his research, and credited it with making his extraordinarily prolific writing possible.
-It was digitized and made available online in 2019.
-Luhmann described the zettelkasten as part of his research into systems theory in the essay Kommunikation mit Zettelkästen.
+The notes were probably created between 1952 and the beginning of 1997.
+He used them to systematically organize the results of his extensive and broadly interdisciplinary reading.
+Luhmann built up a zettelkasten of some 90,000 index cards for his research, and credited it with making his extraordinarily prolific writing possible.

+The notes were digitized and made available online by his former University Bielefeld in 2019.
+Luhmann described the zettelkasten as part of his research into systems theory in the essay Kommunikation mit Zettelkästen (Communication with slip boxes) (probably published in 1980/81).